kubrakaradirek/TesodevBackendC/README.md

     - Presentation
        - TesodevBackendC.Order.WebApi Project
        -
-Sipariş yönetim sistemi, müşteri ve sipariş işlemlerini yönetmek için iki mikroservisten oluşmaktadır: Customer ve Order mikroservisleri.
-API Gateway için Ocelot kullanıldı.
+The Order Management System consists of two microservices, Customer and Order, which manage customer and order operations.
+Ocelot was used as the API Gateway.

-Customer Mikroservisi : Customer mikroservisi tek bir projede gerçekleştirildi ve N-Tier mimari kullanılarak yapılandırıldı.
+Customer Microservice: The Customer microservice was implemented as a single project using N-Tier architecture.
-- Entities Katmanı: Adress ve Customer entityleri oluşturularak, Customer ile Adress arasında bire-çok ilişki kuruldu.
+- Entities Layer: Created Address and Customer entities, establishing a one-to-many relationship between Customer and Address.
-- DataAccess Katmanı: Abstract klasöründe her bir entity için interfaceler oluşturuldu ve EF kullanılarak temel CRUD işlemleri yapıldı.
-Concrete klasöründe CustomerDbContext yazıldı ve Docker üzerinde container oluşturularak MS SQL Server ile migration yapıldı.
+- DataAccess Layer: Interfaces were created for each entity in the Abstract folder, and basic CRUD operations were implemented using Entity Framework.
+The CustomerDbContext was written in the Concrete folder, and migrations were performed on MS SQL Server using a Docker container.
-- Business Katmanı: Temel CRUD işlemleri ve özel metotlar yazıldı. Örneğin, Customer ID'ye göre Customer ve Adress bilgilerini getirme, tüm customer listesini adres bilgileriyle birlikte getirme gibi işlemler yapıldı.
-FluentValidation kullanılarak validasyonlar sağlandı.
+- Business Layer: Implemented basic CRUD operations and custom methods, e.g., retrieving Customer and Address information by Customer ID, fetching all customers with their addresses.
+FluentValidation was used for validations.
-- API Katmanı: CRUD işlemleri API endpointleri olarak yazıldı ve tüm metotlar test edildi.
+- API Layer: CRUD operations were exposed as API endpoints, and all methods were tested.

-Order Mikroservisi : Order mikroservisinde Onion Architecture kullanıldı.
+Order Microservice: The Order microservice was built using Onion Architecture.
-- Domain Katmanı: OrderDetail ve Product arasında many-to-many ilişki kurularak bir ara tablo eklendi.
-OrderLog sınıfı, RabbitMQ mesajlarının veritabanında tutulması için oluşturuldu.
+- Domain Layer: Established a many-to-many relationship between OrderDetail and Product with a junction table.
+The OrderLog class was created to store RabbitMQ messages in the database.
 - Application Katmanı: Repository interface yazılarak Persistence katmanındaki repository sınıfına implement edildi.
 CRUD işlemleri, OrderDetail ID'ye göre ürün listesi, sipariş iptali veya aktifleştirme işlemleri CQRS design pattern kullanılarak yazıldı.
 Validasyonlar bu katmanda gerçekleştirildi.
 - Persistence Katmanı: Docker'da container oluşturularak MSSQL ile veritabanı kuruldu.
 - Web API Katmanı: RabbitMQ mesajları kullanılarak Create OrderDetail işlemleri gerçekleştirildi ve OrderConsumer ile veritabanına mesajlar kaydedildi.
 CRUD işlemleri API endpointleri olarak yazıldı.